ClarityPosts/oci-observability-blogs/README.md

 ---
 ```

 If your tutorial includes images, please store them in the images folder and reference them in your markdown file using the appropriate path.
+Please ensure that there are no <b>Duplications</b> with the image names.

 Example: